polkadot-fellows/Evaluations/evidence/sandreim/0003-sandreim-evidence-2024.md

 ## Evidence

-During the reporting period I have played an important role in the design, development and deployment of a few major changes to Polkadot that had significant impact:
+During the reporting period, I have played an important role in the design, development, and deployment of a few major changes to Polkadot that had a significant impact:

 - better decentralization and security by increasing parachain validators from 200 to 500
 - more blockspace by increasing the number of usable cores to 100
-- lowering the latency and increasing maximum throughput of parachains with Elastic Scaling
+- lowering the latency and increasing the maximum throughput of parachains with Elastic Scaling
 - faster and lower cost parachain consensus protocol performance engineering with Subsystem Benchmarks

 I've been an active participant in OpenDev calls and in the [Polkadot forum](https://forum.polkadot.network/u/sandreim/activity), consistently giving updates on the progress of the implementation, testing, and deployment of Elastic Scaling.

 I consider that this evidence, detailed in the next section, is aligned both in quality and quantity with the Fellowship for a rank 3 promotion.

 ### Increasing number of validators and cores

-I have started working on this project before being inducted in the fellowship.
+I started working on this project before being inducted into the fellowship.
-That work consisted of load testing, benchmarking and research to find parachain consensus protocol and implementation bottlenecks on the node and runtime implementation.
+That work consisted of load testing, benchmarking, and research to find parachain consensus protocol and implementation bottlenecks on the node and runtime implementation.
 At the time Polkadot had 200 validators and 40 cores.
-I created the [scalability roadmap](https://github.com/paritytech/roadmap/issues/26) which includes multiple changes and ideas I contributed as improvements in major parachain consensus protocols: availability, approval voting and the overall node side subsystem architecture.
+I created the [scalability roadmap](https://github.com/paritytech/roadmap/issues/26) which includes multiple changes and ideas I contributed as improvements in major parachain consensus protocols: availability, approval voting, and the overall node-side subsystem architecture.

 Major design and code contributions:

 - **[Assignment certificates v2](https://github.com/paritytech/polkadot-sdk/pull/1178)**:
-This is an enhancement of the approval voting protocol aimed at reducing the usage of netwoprk/CPU resources by a factor of up to 6 in perfect network conditions.
+This is an enhancement of the approval voting protocol aimed at reducing the usage of network/CPU resources by a factor of up to 6 in perfect network conditions.

 - **[Approval voting subsystem re-write](https://github.com/paritytech/polkadot-sdk/issues/1617)**:
 Proposal of a simpler and scalable subsystem architecture.
-The two existing approval voting subsytems are merged into a single one.
-The new subsystem introduces message processing parallelism to make use of more CPU resources in order to handle the load at a scale of 1000 validators and 500 cores.
+The two existing approval voting subsystems are merged into a single one.
+The new subsystem introduces message processing parallelism to make use of more CPU resources to handle the load at a scale of 1000 validators and 500 cores.

 I've communicated with the ecosystem about scaling up plans in forum posts and Element chats: